Grand National Horse Race

 1923: Sergeant Murphy wins the race, becoming the first horse bred in the United States to deliver a victory.

-1928: In one of the most memorable editions of the race, a large pileup at one of the fences leads to only one horse escaping the mishap on the course.
-That horse, Tipperary Tim, wins at 100-1.
+Nineteen hundred and twenty-eight: Of all the memorable editions of the race, this one stands out.
+A huge pileup occurs at one of the fences on the course, with only one horse escaping unscathed.
+That horse, Tipperary Tim, wins at odds of 100 to 1.

 1929: Against the largest field in race history, 66 horses, Gregalach comes home a winner.

-1938: Battleship, who won the American version of the Grand National four years earlier, takes the British version as well.
-He was the son of Man o’ War, a superstar American flat racer who won the Preakness Stakes and Belmont Stakes among many great victories.
+1938: Battleship, who had won the American version of the Grand National four years earlier, also wins the British version.
+He was the son of Man o' War, a superstar American flat racer who had won the Preakness and the Belmont Stakes, among many other great victories.

-1967: Foinavon was well behind the pack, which was a good thing when most of them fell on the same jump.
-Avoiding the problems, he went on to win at 100-1.
+In 1967, Foinavon was well behind the leaders - a very good place to be when most of them fell at the next fence.
+Stepping over the fallen horses, Foinavon went on to win at 100-1.

 1983: Jenny Pitman becomes the first woman trainer to win the race thanks to a victory by Corbiere.